Friday, November 26, 2010

 (This is Part 3 in a series of posts on Prayer and Listening to God.
 Click here for Part 1.)

-Young men trained in these American seminaries became pastors with a new understanding of what the Bible is and how we are to view it, an understanding that was opposed to orthodox Christianity.
+Young men trained in these American seminaries became pastors with a more liberal understanding of what the Bible is and how we are to view it, an understanding that was shifting dangerously away from historic Protestant Christianity.
 The "new understanding" did not necessarily show up in ways that people noticed.
 There was still preaching from the pulpit that at least gave lip service to the gospel, there were still professions of faith, baptisms, Sunday Schools and training unions.
 In a way, things seemed much the same.
 However, much had changed.
-Slowly, the churches began to forget about some of the important things that had once been widely understood, including basic knowledge on understanding and interpreting Scripture.
+Slowly, the churches began to forget about some of the important things that had once been widely understood, including a basic knowledge on understanding and interpreting Scripture.

-At stake in this issue of whether or not we are to listen for God's voice in prayer is the supremacy and sufficiency of Scripture in our faith and practice.
-It takes thought and study to see why this is true, to see that the Bible makes certain claims for itself.
+At stake in this issue of whether or not we are to listen for God's voice in prayer is the sufficiency of Scripture for our thinking and for our practice.
+It may take some patient pondering and study to see why this is true, and to see what it means that the Bible makes this claim of sufficiency.
 For instance, the Bible claims to be the only source of revelation of God's will, and that its pages contain all we need to know of his will for his people (Psalm 19:7-11, 2 Peter 1:16-21).
 The Bible claims, as well, that many things are for God alone to know (Deuteronomy 29:29).
 For making life choices in regard to these unrevealed things (what jobs we will take, who we will marry), the Bible claims to provide abundant wisdom from its own pages.
 The Bible holds the place of honor in our lives for teaching us the wisdom we need to make life's decisions (Proverbs 1).

 All this hopefully raises good questions: "What about Paul--what about the Old Testament prophets?
 They heard God's voice and were directly guided by him.
 So were others in the Bible.
 Are you saying that in those narratives, the Bible isn't teaching us to expect such guidance ourselves?"
 Those are exactly the sorts of things we'll look at in my next post.
 In it, I'll offer a few quick guidelines for interpreting Scripture, and then look at some Scripture passages that have been used as "proof" that we should expect God to speak directly to us.